Polar Research Board Members

-Betsy Baker Betsy Baker is Professor and Counsel to the Dean for Alaska Programs, University of Washington School of Law, and Professor of Law at Vermont Law School.
-Now based in Anchorage, Alaska with UW Law, she served as Visiting Scholar with the State Department's inter-agency Extended Continental Shelf Task Force in 2012-13.
-Dr. Baker's immersion in Arctic law and policy, and engagement with the Arctic science community flows from her work on law of the sea, international environmental law, comparative law, property law, and Canadian-U.S. cooperation.
+Betsy Baker is Executive Director of the North Pacific Research Board in Anchorage, Alaska, and Distinguished Scholar at Vermont Law School.
+Dr. Baker's immersion in Arctic law and policy, and engagement with the Arctic science community flows from her work on law of the sea, international environmental law, and Canadian-U.S. cooperation.
 She was a science crew member on the U.S. Coast Guard icebreaker Healy for two Arctic extended continental shelf mapping deployments in 2008-2009, a Research Fellow in the Institute of Arctic Studies at Dartmouth College, and an Alexander von Humboldt Chancellor's Fellow in Germany.
-Her research and policy work includes commissioned papers on international cooperation in science and policy in the Central Arctic Ocean; comparative offshore oil and gas regulation for the Inuit Circumpolar Conference and Inuit Leaders Summit on Resource Development, and proposed Common Precepts for Marine Scientific Research Access to the Arctic Ocean.
+Her research and policy work includes commissioned papers on international cooperation in science and policy in the Central Arctic Ocean; comparative offshore oil and gas regulation for the Inuit Circumpolar Conference and Inuit Leaders Summit on Resource Development; and proposed Common Precepts for Marine Scientific Research Access to the Arctic Ocean.
 For the Arctic Council, she co-led the 2013 Arctic Ocean Review, a PAME survey of international agreements relevant to the Arctic Ocean.
-She chairs the Arctic Oil and Gas working group of the University of the Arctic's Arctic Law Thematic Network, and serves on the advisory board for The Arctic Centre at University of Lapland and the Institute for Environmental Diplomacy and Security at the University of Vermont.
+She is an affiliated professor at the University of Alaska Fairbanks International Arctic Research Center and the University of Washington School of Law.